norifumi92/machinelearning_seasonone/README.md

-# Project Title

-One Paragraph of project description goes here
+# Python Machine Learning Module

+Welcome to Python Machine Learning Module.
+You can make use of materials shared here to expedite your own machine learning project!

 ## Getting Started